okansungur/drafts/read8.md

 ### Domain Driven Design

+Domain Driven Design is about seeing the big picture.Simpler communication, and more flexibility.DDD aproach is object oriented.

 __Ubiqutious language__: A common language created with domain experts business analyst product owner and developers.
 Removes confusion misunderstanding among team.

 __Layers of DDD__ are :